 The Shoreline Greenway Trail is a project to build a trail and connect communities in a 25-mile corridor from New Haven to Madison, improving bicycle and pedestrian accessibility between and within those towns.
-Shoreline Greenway Trail (SGT), an all-volunteer, nonprofit organization, is primary advocate for the effort.
+Shoreline Greenway Trail (SGT), is a nonprofit organization, is primary advocate for the effort.
+In 2020 SGT hired Aziz Dehkan to become our first (part-time) Executive Director.

 SGT is working with local citizens and businesses, governments and advocates to make connections and build infrastructure so cyclists, walkers, runners and joggers, people in wheelchairs and others have safe, convenient access without motorized vehicles to nature and to key destinations in New Haven, East Haven, Branford, Guilford and Madison—whether for recreation, exercise, shopping or commuting.